CooRecorder basics

 Working procedure when using CooRecorder

 Click on File in the menu bar and select "Open image file for new coordinates".
-Select one of your .jpg or .bmp files.
+Select one of your .jpg, .gif, .bmp, .png or .tif files.

 When the file is loaded, a new window comes up.